dependabot/cli/docs/debugging.md

 ## Getting started

-First, test to make sure you have a working Dependabot CLI by performing a simple update, like `dependabot update --dry-run go_modules rsc/quote -o out.yml`.
+First, test to make sure you have a working Dependabot CLI by performing a simple update, like `dependabot update go_modules rsc/quote -o out.yml`.
 This should complete without error, and you can examine the out.yml file which should contain two calls to `create_pull_request`.

 Next, clone https://github.com/dependabot/dependabot-core.
 This project contains all the source for the updater images, and a helpful script `script/dependabot` which will mount the ecosystems in the container that the CLI starts.

-Try opening a terminal and run `script/dependabot update --dry-run go_modules rsc/quote --debug` in the `dependabot-core` project directory.
+Try opening a terminal and run `script/dependabot update go_modules rsc/quote --debug` in the `dependabot-core` project directory.
 This will drop you in an interactive session with the update ready to proceed.

 To perform the update, you need to run two commands: